Digital Marketing Resume

 - etc.

-It would be advantageous to include any vocational courses or additional digital marketing certification you have undertaken as well, since digital marketing has evolved very rapidly in recent years and school curricula have been slow to adapt to the changes.
+It would be advantageous to include any vocational courses or additional digital marketing certification you have undertaken since digital marketing has evolved rapidly and school curricula have been slow to adapt to the changes.
 It will also show recruiters you are proactive in lifelong learning and upgrading yourself.
+Here are some examples:

 - Google Ads Search Certification